-Donor suitability criteria are listed in Table 8.1: Donor information required and donor suitability criteria for solid pancreas donation and Table 8.2: Donor information required and donor suitability criteria for islet cell donation.
-Similar to the selection process for other organs, donor suitability criteria for pancreas transplantation are based on factors that may adversely impact the success of the procedure,22-26 as well as factors related to recipient safety (e.g. infection risk or transmission of malignancy).
+Donor suitability criteria are listed in Table 8.1 and Table 8.2.
+Similar to the selection process for other organs, donor suitability criteria for pancreas transplantation are based on factors that may adversely impact the success of the procedure, 22-26 as well as factors related to recipient safety (e.g. infection risk or transmission of malignancy).
 DNDD and DCDD donors are suitable for solid organ pancreas transplantation (usually SPK transplantation), although thrombosis rates are higher from DCDD compared with DNDD organs.
 Within DNDD organs, thrombosis rates are higher in donors over 35 years of age.
 Currently, islet yields from DCDD donors are insufficient for transplantation, hence these donors are only considered at present for solid organ pancreas donation (in the case of paediatric donors, only DNDD donors are suitable for pancreas donation - see Chapter 11).
-Suitability criteria for pancreas donation from DCDDs are given in Table 8.3: Extended suitability criteria for pancreas donation after circulatory death.
+Suitability criteria for pancreas donation from DCDDs are given in Table 8.3: Extended suitability criteria for pancreas donation after circulatory death.^{24,27}

-Table 8.3: Extended suitability criteria for pancreas donation after circulatory determination of death
+Table 8.3: Extended suitability criteria for pancreas donation after circulatory determination of death^{24,27}